Beginner's Guide to Perler Beads

 Bead materials

-Fuse beads are made of low-density polyethylene (LDPE), a food-grade plastic.
-They don't contain harmful chemicals.
+Fuse beads are made from low-density polyethylene (LDPE), a safe, food-grade plastic free of harmful chemicals.

 Bead sizes

-The most common bead size is 5mm in diameter, suitable for both adults and children.
-For very young children around three years old, there're large beads for sale with a 10mm diameter called Biggie Beads (Perler), Maxi Beads (Hama), or Jumbo Beads (Nabbi).
-Hama also manufactures a type of very small, 2.5mm beads branded as Mini Beads, but they are far less popular than the medium-sized ones.
+The standard 5mm diameter beads work well for all ages.
+For toddlers around three years old, larger 10mm options are available: Biggie Beads (Perler), Maxi Beads (Hama), or Jumbo Beads (Nabbi).
+Hama also produces 2.5mm Mini Beads, though these remain far less popular than the standard size.

 Bead colors

-Perler beads come in solid colors, translucent colors, glitters, and glow-in-the-dark variants.
+Perler beads are available in solid colors, translucent finishes, glitter effects, and glow-in-the-dark options.

 Pegboards